labs-tibox/moonboard-esp32-ledble/README.md

 3. Download and open this project.
 4. Adjust to your needs (Moonboard type, LED offset, LED pin).
 5. Compile and flash to an EPS32.
-6. Use the MoonBoard app to connect to the Arduino and show the problems on your board!
+6. Use the MoonBoard app to connect to the ESP32 and show the problems on your board!

 ## LED Mapping
 The most common LED wiring pattern (here for a MoonBoard standard) goes like this (front view):